mbridak/dxsummit/README.md

 ## What is it?

 Pulls latest dxsummit spots.
 Displays them in a compact interface.
-If you have an instance of `rigctld` running, when you click on a spot your radio will automatically tune to the spotted frequency.
+If you have an instance of `flrig` running, when you click on a spot your radio will automatically tune to the spotted frequency.
 Filter output to band and or mode.

 ![screenshot](pic/screen.png)